 Thomas A. Kerth, Professor, Ph.D.Yale University: Medieval literature; Middle High German; philology; German poetry.
 Recipient of the State University Chancellor's Award for Excellence in Teaching, 1992, and the President's Award for excellence in Teaching, 1992.

-Irene Marchegiani, Senior Lecturer, Professor Emerita CSULB, Pedagogy, Director of Undergraduate Studies.
+Irene Marchegiani, Senior Lecturer, Professor Emerita CSULB, Pedagogy, Director of Undergraduate Studies, Co-director of the ACE program.
 Italian Language and Literature.
 Doctorate from the University of Florence, Italy.